Muminul-Hoque/Demo-DRL-for-Multi-Cell-Interference-Management/README.md

 # Demo DRL for Multi-Cell Interference Management

 **Author:** Muhammed Muminul Hoque
-**Purpose:** Preliminary work for federated multi-agent reinforcement learning research with Prof. Mojtaba Vaezi (Villanova University)
+**Purpose:** Preliminary work for federated multi-agent reinforcement learning research
-**Date:** December 2025

 ---

 ##  Project Overview

 This repository contains a simplified deep reinforcement learning (DRL) implementation for multi-cell interference management in wireless networks.
 This is preliminary work toward extending Prof. Vaezi's recent research on selective experience sharing in multi-agent DRL to a federated learning framework.

-**Research Context:**
-Building on:
-- Dahal & Vaezi (2025), "Selective Experience Sharing in Reinforcement Learning Enhances Interference Management"
-- Dahal, Shin & Vaezi (2025), "Deep Reinforcement Learning Based Interference Mitigation in mmWave Multi-Cell Networks"

 **Proposed Extension:**
 Developing A Federated Multi-Agent Reinforcement Learning for Interference Mitigation in Multi-Operator Scenarios